cdli-gh/annodoc/index.md

 	7	ba-hulu-šè	Ø-ba-hulu-Ø=še	VP-MM-destroy-3N.S/DO=TERM	5	acl

 Both examples are not fully clear because context is not given.
 In an alternative analysis, both arguments could also be considered oblique arguments of a clause, with the relation between them established by the verb.
 If both interpretations are possible, annotate morphologically marked arguments other than genitives as clausal rather than adnominal arguments.

+If no overt verb is given but an annotation of an adnominal modification is possible, annotate it as such.

+	# Jagersma, Chap.
+7 (142)
+	# ‘From the house next to the one of Mesandu’
+	# (DP 173 5:5; L; 24)
+	1	é	é	house	0	DIR
+	2	dmes-an-du-ke4	mes.an.du=ak=e	Mesandu=GEN=DIR	1	GEN
+	3	ús-sa-ta	ús-Ø-'a=ta	be.next.to-NFIN-NOM=ABL	1	ABL	not acl+ABL, as this is an amod

 #### "Functional obliques"